Trinity Church, Kezbegi, Georgia.

 This trip is for those with a sense of adventure and a love for the outdoors, combining activities (you’ll be on the move for around 2-4 hours each day) with plenty of chances to rest and refuel.
 If you don’t exercise regularly, we recommend some light training beforehand to ensure you get the most out of the experience.

 While hiking in the Caucasus Mountains, you’ll follow a mix of paved tracks, mountain trails and dirt roads.
-Some sections are undulating and include short, steep ascents that will get your heart pumping, but the pace is leisurely, with plenty of stops to take in the views.
+Some sections are rolling and include short, steep ascents that will get your heart pumping, but the pace is leisurely, with plenty of stops to take in the views.

 The e-bike ride will be along hilly, paved roads but the e-bikes provide motor assistance to help with the inclines.
 No prior experience is required, though you should feel comfortable riding a bike.